-Providing a sense of place and creating local identity Trees and forests are an essential part of the identity of the National Capital Region.
-The character of the Capital's landscape has been shaped by approximately 120 years of landscape architecture, and is influenced by its streets and parks accented with big trees and lush vegetation, as well as by the iconic natural forests of Gatineau Park and the Greenbelt.
+Providing a sense of place and creating local identity Trees and forests are an essential part of the identity of the capital of Canada.
+The character of the Capital's landscape is influenced by its streets and parks accented with big trees and lush vegetation and by the iconic natural forests of Gatineau Park and the Greenbelt.
 Connecting to Algonquin culture For the Algonquin Anishinabe Nation, whose ancestral territory includes the National Capital Region, the canoe is a fitting symbol of the cultural importance of trees and forests to the Algonquin people.
-Algonquin canoes are made from five kinds of trees found on NCC-managed lands: white birch (Wigwas, Betula papyrifera) is used for the exterior, eastern white cedar (Wabino-kijik / Kijik, Thuja occidentalis) is used to make the frame, American basswood (Wigobimij, Tilia americana) bark is used to tie different pieces together, roots of white spruce trees (Minahig, Picea glauca) are used to sew the birchbark together, and the spruce sap used to make the seams watertight is applied with a brush made from black ash (Makadenagimak, Fraxinus nigra).
-25 The photo on the following page shows a local Algonquin elder making a canoe in the traditional way.
-Connecting with Canadian history As part of the nation's capital, the trees and forests managed by the NCC remind citizens and visitors of important chapters of the Capital's history.
+Algonquin canoes are made from five kinds of trees: white birch (Wigwas, Betula papyrifera) is used for the exterior, eastern white cedar (Wabino-kijik / Kijik, Thuja occidentalis) is used to make the frame, American basswood (Wigobimij, Tilia americana) bark is used to tie different pieces together, roots of white spruce trees (Minahig, Picea glauca) are used to sew the birchbark together, and the spruce sap used to make the seams watertight is applied with a brush made from black ash (Makadenagimak, Fraxinus nigra).
+23 Connecting with Canadian history As part of the nation's capital, the trees and forests managed by the NCC can remind citizens of chapters of the Capital's history.
 Owing to age or location, heritage trees and landscapes associated with properties such as Rideau Hall, Confederation Park, Confederation Boulevard, the Mackenzie King Estate, Major's Hill Park and Rideau Canal pathways stand as a testimony to the Capital's cultural and historical heritage and identity.